santiago-pelaez/crimson-hackathon/docs/README.md

 - **Backend**: The backend is in python built using FastAPI, which utilizes LLM Gemini 2.5 Flash to assess suspicious activity.
 - **Database**: A test database to contain user data for testing.
 (For the home stretch)
 - **Docker**: a fully containerized environment using Docker for easy setup and testing.
-- **Physical Authorization**: A physical button programmed on a Raspberry Pi to act as a physical passkey to bypass "threat" assements from login attempts by an actual authorized user.
+- **Physical Authorization**: A physical button programmed on a Raspberry Pi to act as a physical passkey to bypass "threat" assessments from login attempts by an actual authorized user.

 ---